scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/02 S3 Static Website/README.md

 ## Architecture Overview
-User → Internet → S3 Bucket (Static Website Hosting Enabled) This project demonstrates how static content can be served directly from S3 without the need for a compute service such as EC2.
+User → Internet → S3 Bucket (Static Website Hosting Enabled) This project demonstrates how static content can be served directly from S3 without requiring a compute service such as EC2.

 ## Steps
 1. Created an S3 bucket named scott-s3-static-website-2026